DibiaCorp85/fine-tuning_nllb-200_600M/README.md

 ## Warning
-Translations in some way are not very accurate.
+Translations in some way may not be very accurate.
 However, this note shows the implementation steps for a Seq2Seq fine-tuning process.